Dante Gebel

-Dante Gebel (born July 6, 1968, in Billinghurst, Buenos Aires, Argentina) is an Argentine writer, pastor, talk show host and television personality, best known for hosting the Dante Night Show on TV Azteca and Dante’s Divine Night on Channel 9 (Argentina) which was later on El Trece (Another, Argentina), for which he won a Martín Fierro award in year 2023 as best television presenter at the ceremony that took place at the Manuel Artime theater in Miami.
+Dante Gebel (born July 6, 1968, in Billinghurst, Buenos Aires, Argentina) is an Argentine writer, pastor, talk show host and television personality, best known for hosting the Dante Night Show on TV Azteca and Dante’s Divine Night on Channel 9 (Argentina) which was later on El Trece (Argentina), for which he won a Martín Fierro award in 2023 as best television presenter at the ceremony that took place at the Manuel Artime theater in Miami.

 Early life

 Dante Gebel was born into a working-class family.
 His mother was of English descent and his father of German origin and was a carpenter by profession.

 He himself said in a sermon from the Crystal Cathedral on November 21, 2014 that when his mother was sick with cancer, Dante's older brother took his parents to an evangelical church service where a pastor prayed for his mother's healing.

 Soon after, Mrs. Gebel's illness disappeared spontaneously.
 His father Federico, who was an alcoholic, gave up alcohol and attended church with his family for the rest of his life.

 He affirmed in an interview with Cristianos al dia channel that he has Asperger syndrome.

+According to an article in the Argentine newspaper La Nación, his adolescence was spent at the German school Werner Von Siemens, where he studied electronics technology, but never completed his degree.
+Although he didn't finish high school, he does have an honorary doctorate.
+It was awarded to him by the California College of Theology in June 2019.

 In his adolescence he began to serve in the church as a musician playing the drums, as a singer and accompanying evangelists in various campaigns.

 In 1990, he married Liliana.
 They said in a television interview on the Enlace TV program that same year they started a Christian radio program focused on young audiences at 1 in the morning.

 The program was very well received and from then on some churches began to invite him to preach at evangelistic events.